thrightguy/CloudToLocalLLM/README.md

 3. Configure the IP address and port if different from default
 4. Create a new conversation and start chatting!

+### Model Management

+CloudToLocalLLM provides comprehensive model management features:

+1. **Browse Models**: View available models for your selected provider
+2. **Download Models**: Pull models directly from within the app
+3. **Auto-Recommendations**: Get model suggestions based on your hardware
+4. **Model Information**: View model details, including size and capabilities

-### Cloud Synchronization
+### Cloud Synchronization (Premium)

+> **Note**: Cloud synchronization is a premium feature (free during testing) that requires:
+> - A valid subscription (waived during testing)
+> - Explicit opt-in
+> - Secure access code setup
+> - Understanding of data security implications

 1. Create an account or log in
 2. Enable cloud synchronization in Settings
+3. Set up your secure access code
-3. Your conversations will automatically sync when you're online
+4. Your conversations will sync when you're online

 ### Remote Access